scinlp-workshop/scinlp-workshop.github.io/index.md

 * 12:15-12:45 - [Panel discussion and Q&A](#panel-discussion-the-role-of-scientific-nlp-during-an-epidemic) (30 min)
 * 12:45       - END

-Each invited talk is roughly 25 min (which includes a few minutes of Q&A and buffer time for transitions).
+Each invited talk is roughly 20 min (plus 5 min after for Q&A and buffer time for transitions).

 # Poster sessions